Reliable breadmaker recipe

 Perfect, easy and delicious sourdough bread, packed with seeds and toasted flavour.

-Delicious and healthy bread rolls with hint of cumin which you will love as a sandwich in your pack up!
+Delicious and healthy bread rolls with a hint of cumin which you will love as a sandwich in your pack up!

 A healthy sourdough bread baked in a metal casserole dish